Use Intermittent Fasting to Fight Cancer and to Boost Your Immune System

 #2 The second, related reason why fasting is like rocket fuel for your immune system is this:

-When you’re constantly eating instead of taking time to fast, your insulin is perpetually raised.
+When you’re constantly eating instead of taking time to fast, your Fat Storing Hormone is perpetually raised.
 It can irritate your gut barrier, creating small holes that allow relatively large particles of food to pass through and trigger an immune system response in your body.
 Your body responds to these particles as though they were harmful foreign invaders intent on damaging your health, leaving you in a nearly perpetual state of inflammation and immune response.

 #3 The third primary reason is that fasting will improve a critical function in your body called autophagy.